xplatform-dev/Collatz-Conjecture/README.md

+I am accepting contributions in the form of revising and editing.

 # Collatz Conjecture

 "Simple" math problem that hasn't been proven to be true.
 The conjecture states that for any positive integer, $n$, the branching function.